axelGschaider/edWood/README.md

 Now you can follow your usual workflow without needing sbt.
 ###Eclipse without sbt
 This is absolutely untested but might provide some information for you if you, for some reason, do not want to install sbt.
-There is a `.project` and a `.classpath` file included in the folder `eclipse/`.
-Copy these files to the base folder of edWood you should be a able to import the base folder as project right away.
+There is a `project` and a `classpath` file included in the folder `eclipse/`.
+Copy these files to the base folder of edWood, rename them to `.project` and `.classpath`.
+Now you should be a able to import the base folder as project right away.
 The problem is that you will have lots of unresolved dependencies that you will have to download and reset manually.

 __EVERYTHING BELLOW THIS POINT IS OUTDATED AND WILL BE REMOVED SOON__